kdj0c/onepagepoints/README.md

 to build only 'Tao' pdf :
 $ `make Tao`

-to indent all json files :
+to indent all yaml files :
 $ `make indent`

 # Tricks